Frequently Asked Questions

 Q: When should I apply?

-A: Applications are due at the end of each April, and funds are available to winners the following school year.
+A: Applications are due at the end of March, and funds are available to winners the following school year.
 For more specific information, see the scholarship timeline.
 Applicants should note that an official transcript must be included with your application, so please allow ample time for your college registrar to process your transcript request.

 Q: Where can I get an application?